 The USM Learn to Skate Program began in 1986 using guidelines from the United States Figure Skating Association.
 Today, the USM Learn to Skate Program is unlike any other around.
-The skating levels are more difficult and yet the skaters move quickly through the program without getting lost in the shuffle.
-The USM program includes hockey skills in each level.
-Many sessions add "hockey only" classes so that young hockey players can sharpen their skills.
+The skating levels challenging, yet the skaters move quickly through the program without getting lost in the shuffle.
+The USM Learn to Skate program includes hockey skills at each level.
+Many sessions offer "hockey only" classes so that young hockey players can sharpen their skills.
 The program includes all ages and skill levels.
 Class sizes are small in order to ensure quality instruction for all participants.
-The program is open to the skating community.
-Each session, running from October to March, lasts for five weeks.
+Each session, running from September to March, lasts for five weeks.
 Classes are in session if there is no school, except if the school is closed due to inclement weather or road conditions.

 Teeter Tot Program Activities in the Teeter Tot program use muscles in the core area of the body.
 Ice skating enhances the skills that very young children need in order to perfect balance.
 The program encourages proper posture and helps balance by controlling upper body movement.
-Skating Levels Prior to the start of the first class in each session, the Learn to Skate professionals decide the levels in which the skaters will be placed.
-Class assignments may be changed during the session if the skating professionals decide that another class may be more appropriate for the skater.
+Skating Levels During the first class in each session, the Learn to Skate professionals decide the levels in which the skaters will be placed.
+Class assignments are dynamic and may be changed during the session if the skating professionals decide that another class may be more appropriate for the skater.
 Skill assessments are done on a weekly basis so that there is no elaborate testing system at the end of each session.
 The "test free" philosophy results in the skaters learning the skills quickly and more completely.
-Teaching Professionals The USM teaching professionals have been involved in ice skating for many years.
-All USM professionals are masters in their fields and have perfected their own teaching guidelines.
+Teaching Professionals The USM teaching professionals have been involved in ice skating for many years, and are masters in their fields and have perfected their own teaching guidelines.
 The skating professionals meet regularly throughout the season to share new and exciting ideas and to raise the level of teaching within the program.
 All professionals are encouraged to maintain their memberships in the ISFSA, ISI, or PSA.

 Please contact Jill Herbst with questions at 414.540.3306.